godaddy/react-native-navigation/docs/adding-buttons-to-the-navigator.md

 * accept
 * sideMenu

+Additionally, you can also render a custom icon by passing a fully qualified name of Android `Drawable` class as value to the key `androidDrawableClass`.

 #### Custom Navigation Buttons

 On iOS, react-native-navigation uses `UIBarButtonItem` to display all items in the navigation bar.
 Instead of using images or text for normal `UIBarButtonItem`s, you can supply a custom component to be displayed within a custom view of a `UIBarButtonItem`, using the `component` property when specifying a navigation button.